oss/rutgers-repotools-2/README.md

 Rutgers Repository Tools (v2)
 ========================
-(NOTE: THIS IS CURRENTLY BETAi; THIS README CURRENTLY HAS SOME INACCURATE INFORMATION AS THE REWRITE IS NOT YET COMPLETE)
+(NOTE: THIS IS CURRENTLY BETA; THIS README CURRENTLY HAS SOME INACCURATE INFORMATION AS THE REWRITE IS NOT YET COMPLETE)

 Rutgers Repository Tools is a set of tools used by Open System Solutions on